itzsaga/fcc-sept-2017/README.md

 ***Note***: Running it will require that you return your personal token in `getToken()`, however, the tests will **not** pass if you leave your token there, so before you commit and push, make sure you set `return ''` in the `getToken` function.
 NEVER give out your token or check it into GitHub!

-1. Fork [this](https://github.com/learn-co-curriculum/javascript-fetch-lab) repository in the `forkRepo` function.
+1. Fork [this](https://github.com/itzsaga/javascript-fetch-lab-v-000) repository in the `forkRepo` function.
 Display the JSON result in the `results` div by calling `showForkedRepo`.
-Read more about forking in the [GitHub Forks API documentation](https://developer.github.com/v3/repos/forks/). ***You should only be raising issues on your forked copy of the repository — not on the repo owned by learn-co-curriculum***.
+Read more about forking in the [GitHub Forks API documentation](https://developer.github.com/v3/repos/forks/). ***You should only be raising issues on your forked copy of the repository — not on the repo owned by me***.

 2. In `showForkedRepo`, display the repo information in the browser by appending html with a link to the repository url to the DOM.